billbrod/foveated-metamers/README.md

-version of `plenoptic` in the same directory and then FROM THAT DIRECTORY (the one above this one), run `sudo docker build --tag=foveated-metamers:YYYY-MM-dd -f foveated-metamers/Dockerfile .`.
+version of `plenoptic` in the same directory and then FROM THAT DIRECTORY (the one above this one), run `sudo docker build --tag=foveated-metamers:YYYY-MM-dd -f foveated-metamers/Dockerfile --compress .`.
 This ensures that we can copy plenoptic over into the Docker container.

 Once we get plenoptic up on pip (or even make it public on github), we won't need to do this.
 At that time, make sure to replace